dnsvault/docs/source/includes/_zone_statements.md

 ## List all Zone Statement

-You may list collection of View Statement using this action.
+You may list collection of Zone Statement using this action.

 ```shell
 curl --include \